duo-labs/markflow/IMPLEMENTATION.md

 ## Future Architecture Ideas

-Random ramblings on the future of markflow.
+Random ramblings on the future of MarkFlow.

 ### Plugins